The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 E.T. or Owl Cluster

-NGC 457 is a small open star cluster in Cassiopeia.
-It's also known as the Owl Cluster or the E.T.
-Cluster because its two brightest stars resemble an owl's eyes or the eyes of the extraterrestrial creature from the movie of the same name.
-With an apparent magnitude of 6.4, the cluster is just past naked-eye visibility, but it is visible in binoculars and through a telescope.
-If you use your imagination, the cluster's stars will resemble an owl's shape with its wings spread out as if it is ready to take flight into the cosmic realm.
-The cluster is always a favorite object to show kids at star parties.
+NGC 457, also known as the Owl Cluster or the E.T.
+Cluster, is a small open star cluster in Cassiopeia.
+Its two brightest stars resemble an owl's eyes or the eyes of the extraterrestrial creature from the movie "E.T."
+With a magnitude of 6.4, the cluster is just beyond naked-eye visibility but can be seen with binoculars or a telescope.
+The cluster's stars resemble an owl with wings spread out, ready to take flight.
+It's a favorite object to show kids at star parties.

 Fomalhaut